syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting Started.md

 ## Create a simple SfKanban

 This section explains how to create a SfKanban and configure it.
-This is how the final output will look like on iOS, Android and windows devices.
+This is how the final output will look like on iOS, Android and Windows devices.
 You can download the entire source code of this demo for Xamarin.Forms from [here](http://files2.syncfusion.com/Xamarin.iOS/Samples/KanbanForms_GettingStarted.zip).

 ![](Getting-Started_images/gettingstarted.png)